siemens/jailhouse/CONTRIBUTING.md

 2. accepted patches merged into next branch

-3. further testing done by community, including CI build tests
+3. further testing done by community, including CI build tests and code analyzer runs

 4. if no new problems or discussions showed up, acceptance into master
     * grace period for master: about 3 days